tlalexander/rpi-cm4-switch-board/README.md

 Other iterations of the LiM board, inlcuding SD card tray and flashing capability are in the design stages.

+You can read more about my RPi musings and projects on my [RPi Mosings Blog](https://rpi.loonix.ca/).

 ## License

 Schematic and PCB layout files are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/2.0/) license.